Vanessa's Corner : Current Initiatives and Tips

 - We are certifying the Stratton Lab as a McGill Sustainable Workplace, this is an initiative McGill's sustainability office to motivate labs such as ours to follow a list of improvements and change some of the ways we work.
 I am taking a course to become a Sustainable Workplace Ambassador, to be able to lead our lab to make simple changes to our office space and reach the Bronze Level of sustainability.

-- We are obtaining our My Green Lab Certification through My Green Lab.
+- We will run through the My Green Lab Certification through My Green Lab.
 My Green Lab is a non-profit organization that helps labs reduce their environmental impact by focusing on education.
 As part of the process, I have taken their online course and have become a Green Lab Ambassador.
 With this accreditation, I will be able to start our certification process.
 First, with a baseline of our practices and then by following a list of items My Green Lab recommends for improving our lab space and practices for the better.

 - There is a great online database called ACT - it stands for Accountability, Consistency and Transparency.
 ACT, is an environmental eco-label applied to consumables, chemicals/reagents, and equipment.
 This label will make possible for our lab to choose more safe and sustainable products.